How to Protect Your Knees When You Exercise

 17. Use Proper Equipment:

-If you engage in activities that require equipment, ensure it is in good condition and properly adjusted.
-For example, if you cycle, make sure your bike is the right size and adjusted to your body proportions accordingly.
+If you are involved in activities involving equipment, see that it is well-conditioned and well-adjusted.
+For instance, if you bike, ensure the bike is the correct size and adjusted to your body measurements in proportion.

 18. Consider Professional Guidance:

-If you are new to exercise or have specific concerns about your knees, consider seeking guidance from fitness professionals.
-A personal trainer or physiotherapist can provide tailored advice and exercises to protect your knees based on your individual needs.
+If you are just starting to exercise or have particular issues with your knees, consider taking advice from fitness experts.
+A personal trainer or physiotherapist will be able to offer you individualized advice and exercises to help guard your knees, depending on your own needs.

 19. Monitor Joint Alignment: